Paul, Gilgeous-Alexander lead Thunder past Pistons 108-101

 Pistons: Had six players listed as out with injuries and five players listed as inactive.
 The inactives included John Henson and Brandon Knight, the players Detroit got back from the Drummond deal. … Maker fouled out in the fourth quarter. … Jackson scored 15 points on 5-for-6 shooting in the fourth quarter.

 Thunder: G Terrance Ferguson played in his second game since returning from an eight-game personal absence.
 He finished with one point in 13 minutes.
-Rookie Luguentz Dort, who got the start, scored two points in 25 minutes. … Gilgeous-Alexander has at least one block in nine straight games. … Schroder’s streak with at least 20 points off the bench ended at seven games.
+Rookie Luguentz Dort, who got the start, scored two points in 25 minutes. … Schroder’s streak with at least 20 points off the bench ended at seven games.

 UP NEXT